Motor fuel tax and carbon tax frequently asked questions

 Where can I find the motor fuel tax and carbon tax rates?

-Current motor fuel tax and carbon tax rates are set out in Tax Rates on Fuels (Bulletin MFT-CT 005) (PDF, 241KB).
-The carbon tax rates are also available on our carbon tax rates by fuel type web page.
+Current motor fuel tax and carbon tax rates are available on our Motor fuel tax and carbon tax rates on fuels and substances page.
+The carbon tax rates are also available on our Carbon tax rates by fuel type page.

 How are the motor fuel tax, carbon tax, provincial sales tax (PST) and ICE Fund tax calculated?